fcongson/brand-themes/README.md

 ## Components

-The component provides sensible defaults that can be overridden based on theme objects that follow the [System System](https://styled-system.com/) [Theme Specification](https://styled-system.com/theme-specification).
+The component provides sensible defaults that can be overridden based on theme objects that follow the [Styled System](https://styled-system.com/) [Theme Specification](https://styled-system.com/theme-specification).

 Button Component